 \subsection{LLMs in Clinical Decision-Making (CDM)}

-Reflecting the strong performance on medical licensing exams mentioned in the introduction, early works primarily focused on enhancing the reasoning capabilities of single LLMs for static, offline tasks through advanced prompting and fine-tuning strategies.
+Motivated by the strong performance on medical licensing exams, early works primarily focused on enhancing the reasoning capabilities of single LLMs for static, offline tasks through advanced prompting and fine-tuning strategies.
 For instance, Med-PaLM 2~\cite{singhal2025toward} introduced ensemble refinement, a strategy that iteratively critiques and refines reasoning chains to improve diagnostic accuracy on USMLE-style benchmarks.
-Similarly, HuatuoGPT~\cite{zhang2023huatuogpt} leverages hybrid feedback from distilled data and physicians to align models with medical protocols, while FineMedLM-o1~\cite{yu2025finemedlm} incorporates test-time training to enhance reasoning stability during inference.
+Similarly, HuaTuoGPT~\cite{zhang2023huatuogpt} leverages hybrid feedback from distilled data and physicians to align models with medical protocols, while FineMedLM-o1~\cite{yu2025finemedlm} incorporates test-time training to enhance reasoning stability during inference.
 While these methods excel in single-turn QA, they fundamentally treat CDM as a static prediction task rather than a dynamic process.

 To address the issues of hallucinations and insufficient theoretical depth in long-chain reasoning, researchers have introduced verification and retrieval mechanisms.
 Chain-of-Verification (CoV)~\cite{dhuliawala2024chain} introduces explicit verification steps to detect and correct factual errors, thereby mitigating hallucination risks.
 Recognizing that CDM is not a single QA session, recent research has begun exploring agentic scaffolds to support multi-step reasoning.
 ReAct~\cite{yao2022react} interleaves reasoning traces with tool-using actions (e.g., retrieval), providing a general paradigm that motivates the shift from passive LLMs to active agentic systems.
 This approach attempts to bridge the gap between static knowledge and dynamic decision-making.
 However, these lines of work still largely model CDM as offline reasoning over a fixed case, lacking an explicit mechanism to surface evidence and drive iterative evidence acquisition.